The Honourable Rosalie Silberman Abella

 Justice Abella has been active in Canadian judicial education, organizing the first judicial seminar in which all levels of the judiciary participated, the first judicial seminar in which persons outside the legal profession were invited to participate, the first national education program for administrative tribunals, and the first national conference for Canada's female judges.

-Justice Abella was awarded the Distinguished Alumnus Award of the University of Toronto Faculty of Law; the Alumni of Influence Award from University College; the Distinguished Service Award of the Canadian Bar Association (Ontario); the International Justice Prize of the Peter Gruber Foundation; the Human Relations Award of the Canadian Council of Christians and Jews; the Honourable Walter S. Tarnopolsky Human Rights Award; and the Bora Laskin Award for Distinguished Service in Labour Law; the Global Jurist of the Year in 2016 from Northwestern Pritzker School of Law; the 2017 Ethical Leadership Award from the Faculty of Management at Dalhousie University; and the 2018 Calgary Peace Prize, from Mount Royal University; the Women in Law Lifetime Achievement Award; and the Goler T. Butcher Medal for International Human Rights from the American Society of International Law; and is an Honourary Bencher of Middle Temple.
+Justice Abella was awarded the Distinguished Alumnus Award of the University of Toronto Faculty of Law; the Alumni of Influence Award from University College; the Distinguished Service Award of the Canadian Bar Association (Ontario); the International Justice Prize of the Peter Gruber Foundation; the Human Relations Award of the Canadian Council of Christians and Jews; the Honourable Walter S. Tarnopolsky Human Rights Award; the Bora Laskin Award for Distinguished Service in Labour Law; the Global Jurist of the Year from Northwestern Pritzker School of Law; the Ethical Leadership Award from the Faculty of Management at Dalhousie University; the Calgary Peace Prize, from Mount Royal University; the Women in Law Lifetime Achievement Award; and the Goler T. Butcher Medal for International Human Rights from the American Society of International Law; and is an Honourary Bencher of Middle Temple.
 She has 38 honourary degrees.

 - Date modified: